 Satisfactory installation depends upon the ability of the installer.
-Refer to the appropriate foundation plan for the dimensions of the compressor package.
+Refer to the appropriate foundation plan for the dimensions of the compressor package and the appropriate separator foundation plan for the dimensions of the combination primary oil separator tank-air receiver and the secondary separator tank (hereafter called the receiver separator).

 Choose a clean, relatively cool location for the compressor package, and provide ample space around the unit for general accessibility and to ensure effective heat dissipation.
-Extreme care must be taken in locating an aircooled unit of this type so there is an unrestricted supply of air to the cooling fan, which pulls air over the oil cooler core.
-The fan discharge air must flow away from the unit so that it may be readily dissipated to atmosphere without recirculating hot air to the fan intake.
+Extreme care must be taken in locating an air-cooled unit of this type so there is an unrestricted supply of air to the cooling fan, which pushes air over the oil cooler core.
+The cooler discharge air must flow away from the unit so that it may be readily dissipated to atmosphere without recirculating hot air to the fan intake.

 Any recirculation of the cooling air may result in an excessively high compressor operating temperature.
-The compressor package must be located so the instrument panel will be fully visible.
+The compressor package must be located so the instrument panel will be fully visible (discharge pressure gauge, discharge temperature gauge, and air cleaner service indicator).